Doğanşehir: History

-The area of the town is 1,290 km ².
-General population according to year 2000 census total population of 60,708 and 13,517 population centres, villages and township population of 47,191 'roll', 5 district of the town, 6 of the municipality has 31 villages.

-Dogansehir is in the same time zone as Istanbul.

 Economy

 Significant improvements in the fruit industry has made agriculture the District's most important source of income.
 It includes apricots and an increase in the production of apples.
 Livestock is usually farmed in the village.
 Both the district and the villages of central and traditional values, importance is given to local custom.
 Tourism, mountaineering and monitoring local wildlife are also new attractions.